j-ylau/slomarket/README.md

 - You have installed the latest version of [Node.js and npm](https://nodejs.org/en/).
 - You have a Firebase account and have created a project to obtain your Firebase config keys.

-### Installing SloMarket
+### Installing SLOMarket

-To install SloMarket, follow these steps:
+To install SLOMarket, follow these steps:

 1. Clone the repository:
 ```bash